jurios/artesa/README.md

 ```

 The command `path` cannot contain whitespaces.
 You can use other kind of separators (for instance, `:`:  `sample:one`)
-or use command grouping which is explained in the next section.
+or use nested commands which is explained in the next section.

-### Command grouping
+### Nested commands
 Sometimes commands are tightly related.
-For instance, `create`, `update` and `destroy` a car.
+For instance, if we have a `Car` model in our project, we might need
-In this case, would be really nice to be able to create command paths like:
+`create`, `update` and `destroy` a `Car`.
+In this scenario, would be really nice to be able to create command paths like:

 ```
 cli cars create